suman2025-kiit/Comparative-Positioning-with-Extensions/README.md

 This will make an indy container for the poll of system generated validators in which all the pre-defined authenticated validators with proper identity and pool number ans assigned the specific port number within the range 9701-9708.

+Then run docker ps , to get the container identity forexample in our case it is 351k39691g56.
+Then go inside the indy pool docker container  using the command - docker exec -it 351k39691g56 bash

+Now go inside the container 351k39691g56 and run the command - cat /var/lib/indy/sandbox/pool_transactions_genesis to get the details information of each validator notes.

 Clone Indy node repository for starting the repository

 git clone https://github.com/hyperledger/indy-node.git